opnfv/doctor/docs/requirements/05-implementation.rst

 action to resolve the fault.
 This includes actions like switching to a hot standby virtual resource, migration of the fault virtual resource to another physical machine, termination of the faulty virtual resource and instantiation of a new virtual resource in order to provide a new hot standby resource.
+On non HA use case Consumer can leave virtual resources on failed host to be booted up again after fault is recovered.
 Existing resource management interfaces and messages between the Consumer and the VIM can be used for those actions, and there is no need to define additional actions on the Fault Management Interface.

 Parameters: